« Return to AACT homepage

 Need Help?

-ACTIVITY in Naming Compounds, Ionic Bonding, Intramolecular Forces, Ions.
-Last updated March 25, 2020.
+ACTIVITY in Polyatomic Ions, Naming Compounds, Ionic Bonding, Electrostatic Forces, Intramolecular Forces, Ions.
+Last updated December 06, 2024.

 Summary

-In this activity, students will construct ionic compounds by balancing the charges on cations and anions.
+In this activity, students will use cards of different size and color as models for different types of ions.
+They will use the cards to construct ionic compounds by balancing the charges on cations and anions.
 Students will be able to write formulas and names for ionic compounds.

 Grade Level